 Format is another place offering breathtaking templates and simple steps to build a good portfolio.

-Update your online presence regularly
+Update your photography portfolio regularly

 This comes as no surprise, but you have to update your portfolio regularly.
 Not only that you’ll probably progress as an artist and redefine your style as you learn and grow, but trends also change.